Hierarchical Topological States without Dimension Reduction: Results and Discussion

-The ability ot create higher-order topological states without dimension reduction enables the formation of TDWSs through two distinct hierarchical orders.
-Crucially, TDWS formation only requires a non-zero winding number difference, $i.e.$, $\Delta W \neq 0$, regardless of the hierarchical order involved.
-This allows for domain walls combining, for example, 2nd-OUCs on one side with 1st-OUCs on the other.
+Analogous to the 1D case, the ability to construct higher hierarchical topological states without dimension reduction enables the realization of TDWSs through two distinct hierarchical levels.
+Importantly, TDWS formation only requires a non-zero winding number difference, $i.e.$, $\Delta W \neq 0$, irrespective of the specific HLs involved.
+This permits domain walls to combine, for example, by interfacing a 2nd-HL lattice on one side with a 1st-HL one on the other.

-In our configuration, we maintain identical 2nd-OUCs (with $c_1>c_2$) on the right side of the mixed-order domain wall, ensuring a zero first-order winding number.
-On the left side, we systematically vary the 2nd-OUCs among the four lattice types presented in Fig.~\ref{fig:W3D} (b), as illustrated in Fig.~\ref{fig:mixed_order} (a).
-Eigenvalue analysis, again, reveals consistent first- and second-order bulk bandgaps across all four configurations, as shown in Fig.~\ref{fig:mixed_order} (b,f,i,m).

-Notably, mixed-order TDWSs emerge only when $\Delta W=1$ - specifically, when the left side consists of Types I or IV 2nd-OUCs, as presented in Fig.~\ref{fig:mixed_order} (e,p).
-These states appear precisely at $\omega^2/\omega_0^2=0$ and exhibit strong spatial localization at the mixed-order domain walls, characteristic of topological protection.
-In contrast, configuration with $\Delta W=0$ show no such topological states at the mixed-order domain walls, as can be seen in Fig.~\ref{fig:mixed_order} (f-k).
+In our design, the right side of the mixed-HL domain wall consists of identical 2D 2nd-HL unit cells with $c_1>c_2$ in each row, ensuring a zero 1st-HL winding number in the $x$-direction.
+On the left, we systematically vary the 2nd-HL lattices among the four lattice types shown in Fig.~\ref{fig:W3D} (b), extended to 2D with Bloch boundary conditions applied in the $y$-direction [Fig.~\ref{fig:mixed_order_2D} (a)].
+Eigenvalue spectra along $k_y$ ($i.e.$, X-$\mathrm{\Gamma}$), reveal robust 1st- and 2nd-HL bandgaps across all configurations [Fig.~\ref{fig:mixed_order_2D} (b,f,i,m)].
+It turns out that mixed-HL TDWSs that propagate along the $y$-direction appear only when $\Delta W=1$, specifically, for Types I or IV on the left, as shown in Fig.~\ref{fig:mixed_order_2D} (e,p).
+These states are exactly at $\omega^2/\omega_0^2=\pm 2$ and exhibit strong spatial localization at the mixed-HL domain walls, a hallmark of topological protection.
+In contrast, configurations with $\Delta W=0$ host no such topological states at the mixed-HL domain walls [Fig.~\ref{fig:mixed_order_2D} (f-k)].

-However, similar to the second-order domain wall case, the broken translational symmetry in configuration III shown in Fig.~\ref{fig:mixed_order} (a) introduces trivial defect states (D) within the first-order bandgap at $\omega^2/\omega_0^2\neq 0$, as can be seen in Fig.~\ref{fig:interfacing_plot}(i,l).
-While still localized at the mixed-order domain boundary, these defect modes display slower spatial decay compared to their topological counterparts shown in Fig.~\ref{fig:mixed_order} (e,p), consistent with their proximity to the bulk band.
-These trivial states may vanish into the bulk depending on specific domain boundary conditions.
+As in the 2nd-HL domain wall case, broken translational symmetry in configuration III [Fig.~\ref{fig:mixed_order_2D} (a)] introduces trivial defect modes (D) within the first-HL bandgaps at $\omega^2/\omega_0^2\neq \pm 2$ [Fig.~\ref{fig:interfacing_plot_2D}(i,l)].
+While still localized at the mixed-HL interface, these defect modes decay more slowly in space than their topological counterparts [Fig.~\ref{fig:mixed_order_2D} (e,p)], consistent with their proximity to the bulk band.